 Jaune yelped and dropped his helmet to see the commander of Vermillion's garrison right before his eyes, Commander Pyrrha Nikos.

 "Pyr…C-Commander Nikos!"
 Jaune stammered as he saluted quickly.
+"How did you-?" he managed to say until he saw the rope dangling over the side of the wall.
 The red-haired woman chuckled tamely and playfully punched Jaune's shoulder, knocking him slightly off-balance.

 "Forgetting something?" the commander asked as she bent down to pick up Jaune's helmet.
 Brushing off the dirt, she then handed it back to him.